 Last week the City of Rochester decided it would not move ahead with a planned road diet along Lake Avenue that many had hoped would improve safety for drivers, cyclists, pedestrians, and those who depend on bus service in the area.
-The Lake Avenue Improvement Project external link would have replaced two automobile lanes with a center turning lane and bike lanes.
+The Lake Avenue Improvement Project would have replaced two automobile lanes with a center turning lane and bike lanes.
 Due to pressure from the Charlotte neighborhood and merchants associations, city engineers will be sent back to the drawing board, ordered to keep all four auto lanes…

 In order to salvage the bike lanes, the only option may be to build a two-way cycle track and place it awkwardly on the west side of the street due to lack of room between St. Bernard’s and the road/utilities.
 The placement would be awkward because the Genesee Riverway Trail is on the EAST side of the street.
 Therefore cyclists would be forced to cross over Lake Avenue – twice.